yzyouzhang/yzyouzhang.github.io/index.md

 ### News
 [2025/07] One paper accepted by [IEEE WASPAA 2025](https://waspaa.com/)!

-[2025/06] I joied Dolby Lab at Atlanta as a Senior Researcher!
+[2025/06] I joined Dolby Lab at Atlanta as a Senior Researcher!

 [2025/06] One paper accepted by [Interpseech 2025](https://interspeech2025.org/) and one paper accepted by [IEEE ICIP 2025](https://2025.ieeeicip.org/)!